Maternal & Child Health Service

 Out of hours Maternal and Child Health Appointments

-From Saturday 21st March, 2020, HBCC will be offering twice monthly Saturday morning sessions from the Newport Gardens Maternal and Child Health Centre.
-In addition, there are monthly evening sessions at the Altona Meadows Library.
-For further information or to make booking, speak with your MCH nurse or call MCH bookings on 9932 1300
+From Saturday 17 April 2021, HBCC will be offering twice-monthly Saturday morning sessions from the Newport Gardens Maternal and Child Health Centre.
+For further information or to make a booking, speak with your MCH nurse or call MCH bookings on 9932 1300.

 Breastfeeding support service

-- Monday 1.30pm to 4pm at the Altona Early Years Hub, 103B Grieve Parade Altona (please ring 9932 1300 to book or talk to your local nurse).
+- Altona Early Years Hub- Monday 1pm to 4pm, 103B Grieve Parade Altona (please ring 9932 1300 to book or talk to your local nurse)

 Enhanced Maternal & Child Health (EMCH)